diogoaurelio/schedoscopeWiki/NoOp-Transformations.md

 # Summary

-NoOp transformations check for the existence of `_SUCCESS` flags in the `fullPath`s of the views they belong to, i.e., the view's partition folder in HDFS.
-If such a flag exists, the view can enter `materialized` state.
+NoOp transformations check for the existence of `_SUCCESS` flags in the `fullPath`s of the views they belong to, i.e., the views' partition folders in HDFS.
+Should such a flag exists, the view can enter the `materialized` state.
 Otherwise, it remains in `nodata` state.

-NoOp transformations are the default transformation applied if you do not specify a `transformVia()` clause
+NoOp transformations are the default transformation applied if you do not specify a `transformVia()` clause.

 # Syntax